NPOTA Flight 93 Activation by W3ATB

 Today I got the courage up to try to make contact.
 Yes, you were the first.

 So very sorry about that.
 Tuning around on 20 meters I heard your CQ at a speed I could copy and to my surprise a NPOTA site.
-So I took a deep breathe and sent my call out and wow you came back to me with a report 5NN.
+So I took a deep breath and sent my call out and wow you came back to me with a report 5NN.
 Yikes now what ?

 Well I got nervous and I tried to send you your signal report of 5nn and my location IL then TU DE KA9BBQ – when I finished it sounded like a barrage of CW at a much faster speed and suddenly I felt out of place.
 I really believe we had a good contact but found my self being to nervous to touch the paddle again.